-13 Interests in associates and joint ventures 22
+13 Interests in associates and joint ventures 24

-On 15 February 2023, VALUE ACCOUNTS Holdings Limited increased its investment in Cedar Limited from 10% to 30% for cash consideration of \$400,000 plus \$5,000 transaction costs.
-As a consequence, VALUE ACCOUNTS Holdings Limited gained significant influence over this investment and the investment was reclassified from a financial asset at fair value through other comprehensive income (FVOCI) to an associate
+On 15 February 2024, VALUE ACCOUNTS Holdings Limited increased its investment in Cedar Limited from 10% to 30% for a cash consideration of \$400,000 plus \$5,000 transaction costs.
+As a consequence, VALUE ACCOUNTS Holdings Limited gained significant influence over this investment and the investment was reclassified from a financial asset at FVOCI to an associate.

-The carrying amount of the investment presented in FVOCI at the time of the transaction was \$150,000, including fair value gains of \$30,000 that had been recognised in other reserves.
+The carrying amount of the investment was \$150,000, including fair value gains of \$30,000 that had been recognised in other reserves.
 The group's accounting policy for step acquisitions of associates is to measure the cost as the sum of the fair value of the interest previously held plus the fair value of the additional consideration transferred (totalling \$550,000).
-The transaction costs of \$5,000 were expensed as incurred and recognised in administrative expenses.
-Consistent with the group's policy to transfer any amounts recognised in the FVOCI reserve to retained earnings upon disposal of an investment, \$30,000 were transferred to retained earnings following the step acquisition.
+Consequently, the transaction costs of \$5,000 were expensed as incurred and recognised in administrative expenses.
+Consistent with the group's policy to transfer any amounts recognised in the FVOCI reserve to retained earnings upon disposal of an investment, \$30,000 were transferred to retained earnings.

-The carrying amount of equity-accounted investments has changed as follows in the six months to June 2023:
+The carrying amount of equity-accounted investments has changed as follows in the six months to June 2024:

-Half-year ending 30 June 2023 \$'000
+Half-year ending 30 June 2024 \$'000

 Beginning of the period 3,775

 Additions 550

-Profit/(loss) for the period 205
+Profit for the period 205

 Dividends paid (300)

 End of the period 4,230